 - In a large bowl, whisk together the whole wheat pastry flour, brown sugar, baking powder, and salt.
 In a large measuring cup, mix together the milk, eggs, vanilla, and mashed banana until well combined.
 Make a well in the center of the dry mix and pour in the milk/banana mixture.
 Stir a few times, add the melted butter, and then stir gently until combined, taking care not to overmix.

-- Set a large skillet over medium to medium-high heat.
-Once the skillet is heated, add a small piece of butter (and/or a small dollop of coconut oil) and swirl to coat the pan.
-Use a 1/4-cup measuring cup to pour circles of batter onto the skillet.
+- Set a large griddle or skillet over medium to medium-high heat.
+Once the griddle is heated, add a small piece of butter (and/or a small dollop of coconut oil) and swirl to coat the pan.
+Use a ¼-cup measuring cup to pour circles of batter onto the skillet.
 Cook until bubbles begin to form on top and the underside of each pancake is golden brown.
 Flip pancakes and cook for another minute or two until the second sides are golden brown.

 - Serve pancakes immediately.
 Or keep them warm in a 200°F oven (for 20 to 30 minutes) by placing them in a single layer on a cooling rack set on top of a baking sheet.